aspose-html/Aspose.HTML-Documentation/content/net/converting-between-formats/resize-document/_index.md

 ---
 title: How to Resize Document During Conversion from HTML? - C#
 linktitle: How to Resize Document
-keywords: resize document, how to resize document, render html, rendering html, fit size, crop html, c# render html, fit document, crop document, rendering device, rendering options
+keywords: resize document, how to resize document, render html, rendering html, fit size, crop html, fit document, fit page, crop document, rendering device, rendering options, page size
 description: Learn how to use rendering options to resize document pages to the size of the content and vice versa.
 weight: 190
 type: docs